 When we craft a brand strategy, we’re always aiming for that uncharted area where a brand does more than compete... it wins.

 Effective brand strategy provides a central, unifying idea around which all behavior, actions, and communications are aligned.
 It works across products and services, and is effective over time.
-The best brand strategies are so differentiated and powerful that they deflect the competition.
+The best brand optimization strategies are so differentiated and powerful that they deflect the competition.
 They are easy to talk about, whether you are the CEO or an employee.
 Also brand strategies must represent a vital part of any business driven development plan.

 (536.000 to 3.709.120)